scify/Dianoia-app/README.md

 ## Pre-setup steps

-It is very easy to install multiple versions of nodejs and npm, by using [Node Version Manager (nvm)](https://github.com/creationix/nvm).
+It is very easy to install multiple versions of NodeJS and npm, by using [Node Version Manager (nvm)](https://github.com/creationix/nvm).

 This project was built using the following versions of nodejs and npm: